Relationship Structures

 Quick Definition

-Compersion is the feeling of joy or happiness experienced when a partner is happy, fulfilled, or experiencing pleasure with another person — often described as the opposite of jealousy, and considered a core emotional concept in ethical non-monogamy.
+Compersion is the feeling of genuine joy or arousal at seeing a partner experience pleasure or connection with someone else — often described as the emotional opposite of jealousy, and a cornerstone of many ENM relationships.

 What is Compersion?